 The reasons are specific.
 The bank pointed to the departure of chief financial officer Guilherme Lago and to rising strain in Brazilian consumer credit, warning that money set aside for bad loans could climb steeply this year.

 That is the tension for an investor.
-Nubank is spending heavily to win Mexico and prepare for the United States, exactly as some analysts question whether its core Brazilian engine can carry the cost.
+Nubank is spending heavily to win Mexico and prepare for the United States, just as some analysts question whether its core Brazilian engine can carry the cost.

 Frequently Asked Questions